conscott/get-lightning-paid/README.md

 ## Description

 A simple Flask REST API to generate lightning invoices and wait for payment confirmation / check invoice status.
+This is experimential fun and not enterprise ready. *Use with caution!*

 ### Files
 * API implementation in [app.py](./app.py)